-According to the BLS, pharmacists typically earned between $86,790 for the lowest-earning ten percent and $154,040 for the highest-earning ten percent as of May 2015.
-The BLS reported that between 2014 and 2024 job growth for pharmacists will grow by 3%, which is slower than average.
+According to the BLS, pharmacists typically earned between $87,790 for the lowest-earning ten percent and $161,250 for the highest-earning ten percent as of May 2018.
+The BLS reported that between 2018 and 2028 job growth for pharmacists will experience little to no change.
 Increased mail order and online pharmacy sales will decrease the need for pharmacists in traditional retail settings.

 Continuing Education Information

 To become licensed pharmacists, Pharm.D. graduates take the North American Pharmacist Licensure Exam (NAPLEX).
 Many schools offer the Doctor of Philosophy (Ph.D.) in Pharmaceutical Sciences degree to graduates interested in academic or research-based careers, rather than the clinical practice of pharmacy.
 Ph.D. programs are often campus-based with minimal distance learning options.

 Online degree programs in pharmacy typically require significant clinical practica for completion.
 Students can expect coursework to cover advanced pharmaceutical techniques, ethics and health disorders.